zerops-recipe-apps/go-hello-world-app/README.md

 <!-- #ZEROPS_EXTRACT_START:integration-guide# -->

-> [!TIP]
-> If you've deployed the recipe with one-click, it used [this repository](https://github.com/zerops-recipe-apps/go-hello-world-app) to deploy the app from.
-You can either use this repository as a template, or follow the guide on how to integrate similar setup to Zerops.
-If you want to more advanced examples, see all [Go recipes](https://app.zerops.io/recipes?lf=go) on Zerops.

 ### 1. Adding `zerops.yaml`
 The main application configuration file you place at the root of your repository, it tells Zerops how to build, deploy and run your application.